When US President Donald Trump was elected, many miners thought he might help them move forward. Has that actually happened?

 Those early predictions have not all been accurate.
-The gold price didn’t come anywhere near $1,400 or $1,500 after Trump was elected — in fact, as of mid-August, it was down about 1.75 percent since November 8, 2016.
-But what about predictions about the mining industry as a whole?
-Below we explore what Trump’s presidency has meant for the sector so far.
+The gold price didn’t go up to $1,400 or $1,500 after Trump was elected (although 2017 was gold’s best year since 2010).
+But what about predictions for the mining industry as a whole?
+Below we explore what Trump’s presidency has meant so far.

 Trump’s coal industry revival